 Instead of “what do I want for dinner?” don’t you mean, “what’s on sale?”
 I buy food based on sales, not what I feel like eating.
 Now, there are certain staples like bread, milk, lettuce, and tomatoes that I buy on a regular basis, regardless of price.
-Fortunately, my bread is only $0.89, and it’s good for 10 sandwiches (2 weeks).
-My milk (half-gallon) lasts over a month, and it’s $2.99.
+Fortunately, my bread is only $0.89, and it’s good for twenty lunches.
+A gallon of milk usually lasts over a month, and it ranges between $0.99 and $2.59, depending on the sale.
+I freeze it in small containers to use a little at a time so it doesn’t expire.
 The other staples also have nice prices.

 Every week, before I go to the grocery store (or stores), I look at the circulars to see what’s on sale and what coupons are available.
-For one store, I also look at the digital coupons and download some to my shopper’s card.
+For two stores, I also look at the digital coupons and download some to my shopper’s cards.
 I especially love combining sales with coupons.
 I make my grocery list based on prices, and I stick to the list.

 It’s okay when there’s nothing on sale that I want because I have items stocked up in my house.
 When something is the right price, I buy it in bulk.
 Both my pantry and freezer have multiples of the same products.
 I have a variety of meals and snacks available at all times.
 I look in my pantry or imagine what’s in my freezer, and then I see what I feel like eating based on what I already have in stock.
 One of my staples (peanut butter) goes on sale or has coupons only a few times a year, and I buy it in bulk too.
-So far, it hasn’t expired since I eat a peanut butter sandwich for lunch five days a week.
+So far, it hasn’t expired since I eat it at lunch every day.

 Sometimes, I’m just missing one thing to complete a meal.
 When sour cream is on sale or I have a coupon, that means I’m eating taco soup for the week.
 I already have the rest of the ingredients in my pantry.
 In fact, that’s what I’ve been eating this week.
 Yum!